How do I set up my Hikvision IP CCTV System - NVR IPCAMERA SECURITY

 2. You have connected the camera and NVR to the same LAN and that its network settings are correct for the LAN’s range.

 The following steps will guide you through adding new devices using both of these methods.
-Part 1 covers doing this on the NVR's local interface (GUI) and part 2 covers how to do this remotely using a web browser.
+Part 1 covers doing this on the NVR’s local interface (GUI) and part 2 covers do this remotely using a web browser.

 .